JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Suspicious.ReadBrowserData.A

 Status: Disabled
+Behavioral Description:

-Behavioral Description: When the source process`*`initializes the following actions, HIPS module should automatically block.
+When the source process`*`initializes the following actions, HIPS module should automatically block them.
 - `Read` the file under the path `*\Users\*\AppData\Local\*\User Data\Default\*`
 - `Read` the file under the path `*\Users\*\AppData\Roaming\Mozilla\Firefox\Profiles\*`